-Some people have the good fortune of meeting the loves of their lives while travelling.
-The idea of finding your One Person through some random encounter in a place far from where you grew up – It’s the best mix of serendipity and romantic comedy fantasy all rolled into one.
+Some people have that good fortune where they meet the love of their life while travelling.
+That idea of finding your Lobster through some random encounter in a place far from where you grew up – It’s the best mix of serendipity and romantic comedy movie plot all rolled into one.

-When I embarked on my year long career break, my friends were convinced that this would be the year I would meet someone special.
+When I embarked on my year-long career break, my friends were convinced that it would be the year that I would meet someone special.

 “Singapore’s just too small!
 Maybe your One is somewhere else in the world and this would be the perfect chance to find him!”